bigskysoftware/grugbrain.dev/index.md

 also, grug dislike [mocking](https://en.wikipedia.org/wiki/Mock_object) in test, prefer only when absolute necessary to (rare/never) and coarse grain mocking (cut points/systems) only at that

+one exception "first test" dislike by grug: when bug found.  grug always try first reproduce bug with regression test _then_ fix bug, this case only for some reason work better

 # <a name="grug-on-agile"></a>[Agile](#grug-on-agile)